gosolve-org/gosolve-mini/README.md

 firebase login # Log in with your google account that has access to the dev firebase project (cd firebase/ && firebase use default)
-(cd firebase/ && firebase init emulators) # Select Authentication Emulator, Functions Emulator and Firestore Emulator (cd firebase/ && cp -r exported-dev-data.example exported-dev-data) # Copy basic dummy data required for your emulators
+(cd firebase/ && firebase init emulators) # Select Authentication Emulator, Functions Emulator and Firestore Emulator (cd firebase/ && cp -r exported-dev-data.example exported-dev-data) # Copies basic dummy data required for your emulators

 # Setting up environment variables
 # These will need to be filled in, ask a team member for the correct values.